imthosea/celestialgdx/README.md

     - Object reference properties are no longer resolved, the property will now remain an int; you must resolve the object yourself later
     - You can now register custom types by TiledLoaderUtils.registerParser
-    - Tile layers now cache a render state containing all their vertices
     - Tiled maps made in 0.15 will no longer work (deprecated features removed)
     - MapLayer no longer contains object, its now only in ObjectLayer
     - MapObject is now abstract